browzwear/vs-api-documentation/docs/Getting-Started/Development.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Creating an external html window
+## Creating an External HTML Window
 <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/boilerplates/ui-elements" target="_blank">Here</a> you can find a boilerplate for creating an external html window.

-## Register to system events
+## Register for System Events
 You can register your plugin to be notified when certain system events happen. <br/>
-The support events are: POST_INTIALIZE (Browzwear UI is ready), GARMENT_OPEN, GARMENT_NEW, GARMENT_SAVED, GARMENT_CLOSED, and GARMENT_MODIFIED.
+The supported events are: POST_INTIALIZE (Browzwear UI is ready), GARMENT_OPEN, GARMENT_NEW, GARMENT_SAVED, GARMENT_CLOSED, and GARMENT_MODIFIED.

 <!--DOCUSAURUS_CODE_TABS-->